Time zone: UTC+5 hours 30 mins

 At some places our agents may give you a list of recommended shops.
 These are reputed establishments offering quality products.
 The advantage of buying in these is that any issues arising after purchase, such as delayed delivery or a flaw in the product, can be sorted out with our assistance.
 The downside is that these tend to be more expensive, as they cater mostly to tourists.

 The electric voltage in India is 220 volts.
-Most English electric appliances work well in India but a universal adapter is needed.
+Most English electric appliances work well in India but a universal adaptor is needed.
 This can be bought in Boots and should also be available at the airport you fly from.
 Many deluxe hotels provide hair dryers but it is advisable to carry your own, if you use one regularly.

 Talk to the Experts